eToro Cryptocurrency Exchange Review

 Although eToro markets itself as being available for its users 24/7, it’s a bit difficult to get an instant response from their customer service personnel.
 You won’t find any phone number for real-time assistance, except for that of their Australian branch.
 If you have a pressing problem for any reason, you may not be able to get a quick solution.

 What they do offer is an online ticketing system, which answers your inquiry via email.
 This can take anywhere between a few minutes to a couple of hours.
-Many customers have reported dissatisfaction with their answers, despite customer service employees maintaining a professional and composed tone.
+Many customers have reported dissatisfaction on social media, despite customer service employees maintaining a professional and composed tone.
 However, they offer support in multiple languages, including English, Spanish, Italian, German, Russian, French, Polish, Chinese, and Arabic.

 Despite what eToro lacks in live support, they do offer a lot of resources for you to find answers to your questions.
 The social trading concept enables an active community eager to help solve one another’s problems.
 There is also a comprehensive FAQ page, which covers plenty of questions on a variety of topics relevant to the platform.